 Look for Deals in Advance

 The most expensive price for a theme park ticket is always at the gate on the day of your visit, but with some advanced planning, you can save a fair amount money by checking other available options most of which are online.
-The Universal web site says “Save up to $20 off the gate price on multi-day tickets when you buy online”.

 In addition to saving money buying admissions tickets on-line, Universal is consistently running promotions so depending on your travel dates, there may be the opportunity to save more if you can find an offer than works with your schedule.